San Diego Firearms Lawyer

 Q: How do you prove a self-defense claim in California?

 A: At Monder Law Group, we work with the best fight or flight experts in the field to prepare your self-defense claim.
 Attorney Monder will review the specific facts of your case and request his experts to perform a psychological evaluation to determine the extent of your fear and perceived threat you encountered.
-This psychological evaluation will be a crucial aspect to your defense because it will legitimize your defense and aid the expert in testifying on your behalf.
+This psychological evaluation will be a crucial aspect of your defense because it will legitimize your defense and aid the expert in testifying on your behalf.
 Together your attorney and the expert will work to demonstrate that your behavior was a physiological reaction and not a cognitive response to the perceived threat.
 In other words, a fight or flight response is something that you were born with that caused you to react in a certain way when you perceived a threat to your survival.

 Q: What is a firearms ban in California?